thearchitector/dotfiles-arch/README.md

 ## Customization [optional]

 Congratulations!
-If everything has working for you up until this point, which is by no means a gurantee, you have succssfully installed Arch Linux (have gotten smarter/more insane because of it).
-The next step is usually all about customization, so I will leave that up to your own research and preferences.
+If everything has working for you up until this point, which is by no means a gurantee, you have succssfully installed Arch Linux (and have gotten smarter because of it).
+The next step is all about customization, so I will leave that up to your own research and preferences.
 If you're curious about my own setup, however, I encourage you to keep reading.

 ### Installing an AUR helper

-If you're not aware, the Arch User Repository is one of the thing that makes Arch Linux and its ecosystem fantastic.
-In essence, the AUR is a community-driver package repository that hosts tons of packages and utilities outside of the ones officially distributed by the package databases.
+If you're not aware, the Arch User Repository is one of the things that make Arch Linux and its ecosystem fantastic.
+In short, the AUR is a community-driver package repository that hosts tons of packages and utilities outside of the ones officially distributed by the package databases.
 For the most part, you can find virtually any piece of software somewhere on the AUR, from Minecraft and Spotify to KiCad and MATLAB.
 The one challenge is that the AUR only hosts package build instructions, not prebuilt binaries.

 This is where AUR helpers come into play.
 There are many to choose from, but fundementally they all do virtually the same thing: they automate the download and build process for AUR packages.
-When it comes to selecting them, I can really only say two things:
+When it comes to selecting one of them, I can really only say two things:

 1. Definetly don't use `yaourt`.
 It's outdated, unmaintained, and has several security and functionality issues (<https://github.com/archlinuxfr/yaourt/issues/382>).
 2. There will be pros and cons to whatever you choose, but realistically they're all going to do the same thing.

 That being said, I searched around a lot for an AUR helper that filled my criteria.
-I wantd one that would wrap `pacman` for every package hosted on the official database and build every package from the AUR.
+I wanted one that would wrap `pacman` for every package hosted on the official database while still searching for and building every package from the AUR.
 Principally, however, I wanted one without tons of bloatcode and functionality that I would never use nor would ever find a use for.
 Those things combined, my search lead me to `pikaur` <https://github.com/actionless/pikaur#pikaur.>

-To install it, you have to download and build it manually because all AUR helper packages are hosted on the AUR; this is what we're trying to avoid in the future.
+To install it you have to download and build it manually, since all AUR helper packages are hosted on the AUR; this is what we're trying to avoid in the future.

 ```sh
   $ doas pacman -S fakeroot binutils make git gcc